BerattCelikk/Prediction_Notes/Prophet Prediction/Prophet_Code_Explanation.md

 Mean Absolute Error (MAE): Measures the average magnitude of the errors in a set of predictions, without considering their direction.

-Mean Squared Error (MSE): Measures the average of the squares of the errors—i.e., the average squared difference between estimated values and actual value.
+Mean Squared Error (MSE): Measures the average of the squares of the errors—i.e., the average squared difference between estimated values and actual values.

 R² Score: Indicates the proportion of the variance in the dependent variable that is predictable from the independent variable(s).